Ultimatum (American band): History

-Bassist Tom Micheals left Ultimatum in 2001 following the band's performance at the second Stryper Expo in Anaheim, CA. The band put up an ad on their website searching for a bassist and Rob Whitlock answered the advertisement and became their new bassist.
+Bassist Tom Micheals left Ultimatum in 2001 following the band's performance at the second Stryper Expo in Anaheim, CA. Rob Whitlock became their new bassist.

 The band began recording demos again in 2004 to shop to record labels.
 They recorded a four-song demo that caught the attention of Retroactive Records who signed the band.
 In the meantime, the four song demo was released on CD with a couple of bonus tracks as the Til the End EP on Roxx Productions (2006).
 It was re-released in 2016 on Stone Groove Records.

 In 2006 guitarist Steve Trujillo left the band and was replaced by Augustine Ortiz.

 Into the Pit was recorded with producer Ysidro Garcia at Sight 16 Studios.
 During the recording, longtime drummer Sean Griego was replaced by former Moshketeers drummer Alan Tuma.
 Alan recorded drums on four of the album's eleven tracks.
 Into the Pit was released by Retroactive Records on October 30, 2007 to positive reviews.

 In 2007, Retroactive reissued Symphonic Extremities and Mechanics of Perilous Times, remastered and containing bonus tracks.

 In 2008 Ultimatum recorded a covers album featuring songs that were at least partially chosen by fan suggestions on the band's discussion board.
 Lex Metalis was released on Retroactive Records on July 21, 2009.

 In 2009, Puppet of Destruction was remastered and re-released on Roxx Records with bonus tracks.
-A limited edition run of 1000 copies were pressed as a two-CD set with the 1993 Fatal Delay demo on the bonus disc.
+A limited edition run of 100 copies were pressed as a two-CD set with the 1993 Fatal Delay demo on the bonus disc.

 Their sound has been compared to Exodus and Metal Church.
 The singles "World of Sin" from their 1995 debut album Symphonic Extremities and "Never" from their second studio 1998 album Puppet of Destruction reached the top ten on the Pure Rock Report's chart.
 The band has continued to tour up to the present day.